Bayesian and Frequentist Inference for Synthetic Controls: The Bayesian Synthetic Control

 In this section we compare the standard synthetic control and the Bayesian synthetic control for a grouped linear factor model data generating process.
 Similar data generating processes have been used to study the properties of synthetic controls estimators, for example in \citet{Firpo2018sensitivity} or in \citet{abadievives21}.
 In particular, we let the potential outcome in absence of intervention be given by

-where the $\lambda_{ft}$ follow an $AR(1)$ with $\rho=0.5$ and standard Gaussian innovations and $f(1)=f(2)$ so that a synthetic control that puts all the weight in unit 2 is unbiased.
-The noise is given by $\epsilon_{it} \sim N(0,\sigma^2)$ and we assume without loss of generality that only unit 1 is treated and the treatment effect is 0.
+where the $\lambda_{ft}$ follow an $AR(1)$ with $\rho=0.5$, standard Gaussian innovations and noise given by $\epsilon_{it} \sim N(0,\sigma^2)$.
+Without loss of generality we assume that only unit 1 is treated and that the treatment effect is zero.
+We consider two designs: a \textit{dense} design in which units are grouped in 2 groups of 10 units, such that $f(1)=f(2)=\dots=f(10)$, and a \textit{sparse} design in which units are paired in 10 groups, such that $f(1)=f(2)$.
+In the \textit{dense} case the optimal synthetic control assigns equal weight to units 2 to 10, whereas in the \textit{sparse} case the optimal synthetic control puts all the weight on unit 2.

-This setting satisfies the convex recovery assumptions of Theorem \ref{thm_sc} and Theorem $\ref{thm_bvm}$ as there exists a sequence of weights that perfectly recreates the factor loading of the treated unit.
-In this case $w_2 =1$ and $w_j=0$ for all $j>2$.
-However, it does not necessarily satisfy the \textit{density} condition or the prior condition such that the target parameter $\| \tilde{\boldsymbol{w}}\| \to 0$ as $J\to \infty$.
-In fact, we consider a fixed $J = 20$ design.
-We will see however, that despite this, there will still be BvM convergence, indicating that our density assumption may not be a necessary condition.
+The simulation settings satisfy the convex recovery assumptions of Theorem \ref{thm_sc} and Theorem $\ref{thm_bvm}$ as there exists a sequence of weights that perfectly recreates the factor loading of the treated unit.
+In the sparse case, for example, $w_2 =1$ and $w_j=0$ for all $j>2$.
+However, each setting does not necessarily satisfy the \textit{density} condition, or the prior condition, meaning that the target parameter does not satisfy that $\| \tilde{\boldsymbol{w}}\| \to 0$ as $J\to \infty$.
+In fact, to check the relevance of the proposed Bayesian method and the theoretical results we consider a realistic case with a fixed number of units $J = 20$.
+We will see however, that in this realistic setting, there will still be BvM convergence in both the \textit{dense} and \textit{sparse} designs as $T_0\to \infty$.

-For our simulation analysis, we let $T_0\to \infty$ and for each $T_0$ we estimate the standard synthetic control and report our estimated treatment effect on the treated for 10000 draws.
-We compute the treatment effect over 10 post-treatment periods $\hat{\tau}_1 = \frac{1}{T-T_0}\sum_t \hat{\tau}_{1t}$, this allows us average over the additional noise terms $\epsilon_{it}$ for $t>T_0$.
-We compare this empirical distribution to the posterior predictive distribution of our Bayesian model for one draw.
-Figure \ref{fig_bvm} shows the two distributions for different values of $T_0$.
+In our simulation analysis, for each $T_0$ we estimate the standard synthetic control and report our estimated treatment effect on the treated for 10000 draws.
+We compute the treatment effect over 10 post-treatment periods $\hat{\tau}_1 = \frac{1}{T-T_0}\sum_t \hat{\tau}_{1t}$, which allows us to average over the additional noise terms $\epsilon_{it}$ for $t>T_0$.
+We compare this empirical distribution to the mean posterior predictive distribution of our Bayesian model for the 10000 draws.
+Figure \ref{fig_bvm_dense} shows the empirical distribution for each estimator in the dense setting for different values of $T_0$.